Timelike Entanglement Entropy in Higher Curvature Gravity: Timelike entanglement entropy for a strip-like subsystem in Lovelock gravity

 By expanding $S_A^{(T)}$ in the parameters $\lambda$ and $m$ as in \eqref{variation} about $(0,0)$, and inserting $t(z)$ from the complexified extremal surfaces \eqref{RTsurface}, the leading–order gravitational corrections to timelike entanglement entropy in $(d+1)$–dimensional Gauss–Bonnet gravity are obtained:

 where $``\dots"$ represents the subleading contribution in Gauss-Bonnet gravity.

 This result provides the timelike entanglement entropy in arbitrary spacetime dimension $d$, organized into three distinct contributions.
 The first line contains the vacuum divergences: the standard UV divergence $\epsilon^{-(d-2)}$ together with a $(\Delta t)^{-(d-2)}$ term that originates from the analytic continuation of the spacelike expression.
 The Gauss-Bonnet (or more generally higher-curvature) coupling $\lambda$, encoded through $f_\infty$, universally rescales both of these contributions, in particular shifting the coefficient of the area-law term.
 The second line represents the leading correction due to low-energy excitations of mass parameter $m$, scaling as $\Delta t^2$; higher-curvature effects again modulate this term through the factor $\big(1/(d+1) - 2 f_\infty \lambda/(d-3)\big)$.
 The appearance of dimension-dependent Gamma-function ratios reflects the nontrivial continuation from spacelike to timelike intervals, ensuring that both the divergent and finite parts respect the expected analytic structure across arbitrary dimensions.
-Importantly, in the expression for~\eqref{result3.2}, gravitational corrections in $(d+1)$-dimensional Gauss-Bonnet gravity may acquire an imaginary part, whereas the excited state contributions remain strictly real-valued, contributing only to the real part of the entropy.
+Importantly, in the expression for~\eqref{result3.2}, gravitational corrections in $(d+1)$-dimensional Gauss-Bonnet gravity may acquire an imaginary part\footnote{The imaginary part of timelike entanglement entropy is closely connected to the notion of pseudo-entropy in de Sitter space \cite{Doi:2022iyj}, and the higher-curvature corrections obtained here may be interpreted as higher-derivative gravitational modifications of this quantity. }, whereas the excited state contributions remain strictly real-valued, contributing only to the real part of the entropy.